|Alma Mater:||Miami (Ohio), 1988|

 Schilling was a member of Calipari’s coaching staff at the University of Massachusetts (Amherst, Mass.) during the 1995-96 season.
 That year, the Minutemen advanced to the Final Four and posted a 35-2 overall record.

 When Calipari was named the vice president of basketball operations and basketball coach with the New Jersey Nets, Schilling joined him as an assistant coach (1996-97).
 His rise in the coaching profession was chronicled in Sports Illustrated, as he became the only coach to advance from the high school coaching ranks to the Final Four and then to the bench of an NBA team in a period of 310 days.
+At that time, Schilling was the youngest assistant coach on the bench in the NBA.

 After graduating from Miami University in Ohio in the spring of 1988, Schilling served as a high school head coach for the next seven years – three years (1989-91) at Western Boone High School in Thorntown, Ind., and four years (1992-95) as head coach at Logansport High School in Logansport, Ind.